filip-herceg/ReViewPoint/docs/content/architecture.md

 - **Test Files**: Complete coverage of all test files in `frontend/tests/`
 - **Configuration Files**: Complete coverage of all frontend configuration files

+**Note**: Some architectural components in the mermaid diagram represent planned features not yet implemented.

 ### Overall Project Coverage
 - ✅ Every Python file in `backend/src/` and `backend/tests/`
 - ✅ Every TypeScript/JavaScript file in `frontend/src/` and `frontend/tests/`
 - ✅ Additional documentation for project structure and guidelines
 - ✅ Comprehensive API reference and architectural overviews
 - ✅ Template files and development guides
+- 📋 Architecture diagram includes both current and planned frontend structure

 ---